Mouth guard for snoring and sleep apnea

 Q. What oral appliances do Dental on Gregory provide?

-Dental on Gregory offers a wide range of sleep devices, depending on your needs, however we primarily work with a lab in Melbourne to provide state of the art 3D printed devices for sleep apnoea and snoring.
+Dental on Gregory offers a wide range of sleep devices, depending on your needs, however we primarily work with a local Australian lab in Melbourne to provide state of the art 3D printed devices for sleep apnoea and snoring.
 This new technology allows for a much thinner devices to be made, allowing for greater comfort during wear, and increased durability.
 These devices also allow for night time grinding, and can be adjusted for further jaw movement.

 Following the provision of a mandibular advancement device, a follow up PSG (sleep study) is recommended, to confirm the alleviation of obstructive sleep apnoea symptoms.